prince-hope1975/blockchain-battleship/Workshop.md

 }

 ```
-The frontend's structure is fairly complex so you'll have to properly go through the repository to get the pieces together.
+The front-end structure is fairly complex so you'll have to properly go through the repository to get the pieces together.

 ## Discussion
-Congrats for finishing this workshop.
-You implemented the gold rush game that runs on the blockchain yourself.
+Congrats on finishing this workshop.
+You implemented the battleship game that runs on the blockchain yourself.

 If you found this workshop rewarding please let us know on [the Discord Community](https://discord.gg/AZsgcXu).